Herbicides for cotton and soybeans

 Risks from misapplication

-Nationwide’s claim data suggests that misapplications may increase due to the new cotton and soybean seed traits for 2,4-dichlorophenoxyacetic acid (2,4-D) and dicamba tolerance.
+Nationwide’s claim data suggests that misapplications may increase when new herbicide technologies are implemented.
+Such was the case when cotton and soybean seed traits for 2,4-dichlorophenoxyacetic acid (2,4-D) and dicamba tolerance were integrated.
 Two of the most common losses we see are due to tank contamination and drift.

 Tank contamination may increase if the tanks aren’t rinsed according to the label instructions.
 To avoid drift issues, follow the preventive measures listed on the product label, including buffer requirements.
 Know what susceptible crops, trees, vegetation or other vulnerable targets are near application sites and closely monitor them for potential drift.